Negotiating your Severance Package

 Job Loss Counselling

 They help you explore avenues for learning new skills and they find opportunities to transfer your talents to new and emerging industries.
-Your coach will guide you step by step to transition into a new business or consulting role, should you choose this.
+Your coach will guide you step by step to transition into a new business or consulting role, should you choose this route.
 And most of all, they bring solid experience to your side as you negotiate your employment contract, close the deal on the new job and get settled in.

 Ensure your severance package includes funds to permit you this leg up.
 A young professional, just starting out may need a modest amount compared to a senior executive or someone who requires retraining and a career change.
 An experienced lawyer will skillfully negotiate these intangibles as appropriate for your situation, to convert them into tangible line items in your severance package.